BinaryIgor/blog/posts/htmx-simpler-web-based-app-or-system.md

 ...
 <div class="w-full p-4">
 <div class="relative">
-<input id="search-authors-input" class="p-2 rounded-md bg-indigo-900 shadow-md mb-2 border-2 border-indigo-800
+<input id="search-authors-input" class="p-2 ..."
-  hover:bg-indigo-800 focus:outline-none placeholder-zinc-500 w-full"
   name="authors-search"
   placeholder="Search for interesting authors by their name..." hx-trigger="keyup changed delay:500ms" hx-post="/search-authors"
   hx-target="#search-results"
-  hx-indicator="#search-results-indicator">
+  ...>
 ...
 <div class="mt-2" id="search-results">
 <div class="space-y-4">
-  <div class="rounded-lg shadow-md p-4 cursor-pointer border-2
+  <div class="rounded-lg ..."
-    border-indigo-800 shadow-indigo-800"
     hx-target="#app"
     hx-get="/authors/Jordan Peterson"
     hx-push-url="true">
     <div class="text-xl">Jordan Peterson</div>
-    <div class="text-zinc-300 italic mt-2">"When you have something to say silence is a lie."</div>
+    <div class="text-zinc-300 ...">"When you have something to say silence is a lie."</div>
     </div>
-  <div class="rounded-lg shadow-md p-4 cursor-pointer border-2
+  <div class="rounded-lg ..."
-    border-indigo-800 shadow-indigo-800"
     hx-target="#app"
     hx-get="/authors/Saifedean Ammous"
     hx-push-url="true">
     <div class="text-xl">Saifedean Ammous</div>
-    <div class="text-zinc-300 italic mt-2">"Civilization is not about more  capital accumulation per se; rather, it is about what capital accumulation allows humans to achieve, the flourishing and freedom to seek higher meaning in life when their base needs are met and most pressing dangers averted."</div>
+    <div class="text-zinc-300 ...">"Civilization is not about more  capital accumulation per se; rather, it is about what capital accumulation allows humans to achieve, the flourishing and freedom to seek higher meaning in life when their base needs are met and most pressing dangers averted."</div>
   </div>
 </div>
 ...
 ```
-Here, besides <a target="_blank" href="https://tailwindcss.com">Tailwind</a> for CSS, we can see lots of HTMX tags.
+Here, besides <a target="_blank" href="https://tailwindcss.com">Tailwind</a> for CSS, we can see lots of HTMX tags/attributes.
 Let's focus on the div:
 ```
-<div class="rounded-lg shadow-md p-4 cursor-pointer border-2 border-indigo-800 shadow-indigo-800"
+<div class="rounded-lg ..."
   hx-target="#app"
   hx-get="/authors/Jordan Peterson"
   hx-push-url="true">